From 6,05

 Origin Country: Hungary

 Artemisia vulgaris, commonly known as mugwort, is a perennial herbaceous plant belonging to the Asteraceae family.
 Native to Europe, Asia, and North America.
-The leaves are deeply lobed, dark green on top, and silvery on the underside, giving the plant a distinctive appearance.
-Mugwort has a long history of use in traditional medicine, herbalism, and culinary practices, often valued for its potential health benefits, including digestive support and its use as a mild sedative.
-Additionally, it has been used in various cultures for its aromatic properties and is sometimes burned as a protective herb.
-Mugwort has a rich, earthy taste that can be reminiscent of sage or wormwood.
+The root of the mugwort plant is thick, fibrous, and often has a somewhat woody texture.
+Mugwort has a long history of use in traditional herbalism, and culinary practices.
+Additionally, it has been used in various cultures for its aromatic.
+Mugwort as a tea has a rich, earthy taste that can be reminiscent of sage or wormwood.

-– Mugwort is traditionally used to relieve digestive issues such as bloating, gas, and indigestion.
+– Mugwort is used to relieve digestive issues such as bloating, gas, and indigestion.

-– Traditionally, mugwort has been used to relieve respiratory issues, including coughs and colds, by helping to clear mucus.
+– Artemisia Vulgaris has been used to relieve respiratory issues, including coughs and colds.

 – The leaves can be used topically to treat skin irritations, minor wounds, and insect bites due to their soothing properties.